 Tuning Move What to Do Why It Speeds Things Up

 Start with sensible codecs Use ProRes Proxy, DNxHR LB, or clean intraframe H.264.
 Keep proxy frames as exact multiples of source resolution.
-Lighter files scrub smoothly, and matching sizes avoid scaling/gamma surprises later.
+Lighter files scrub smoothly, and matching sizes avoid scaling and gamma surprises later.

 Automate proxy generation Batch-create proxies with ingest presets, Resolve Proxy Generator, or scripts.
 Generate before editing starts.
 Removes manual babysitting and prevents mid-project re-encodes.

-Lean into your existing hardware Test smart-encoded originals (ProRes, BRAW, AVC-Intra) first.
-Use proxies only when grading/VFX makes playback heavy.
-Fewer files and fewer switches = less overhead, faster cutting, fewer mistakes.
+Lean into your existing hardware Test smart-encoded originals such as ProRes, BRAW, or AVC-Intra first.
+Use proxies only when grading or VFX makes playback heavy.
+Fewer files and fewer switches mean less overhead, faster cutting, and fewer mistakes.

 When to Ditch Proxies Altogether